Café Scientifique: History

 There have been efforts to take cafés beyond towns and cities – to the countryside (such as Montana in the US and Cockermouth in the Lake District (UK), to islands (Corfu in Greece and Orkney in Scotland), to politically sensitive areas (Palestine) and to under-served communities (ethnic minority communities in the UK and gypsy communities in Hungary).

 Philosophy

 Although Café Scientifique is an idea rather than a particular place, the location is considered important to keep the atmosphere conversational rather than lecture-style.
 Cafés are relaxed, in contrast with a more formal lecture hall setting and everyone attending is given equal respect.
-The aim of the Café Scientifique is, according to author and neurologist Oliver Sachs "to bring science back into culture".
+The aim of the Café Scientifique is, according to author and neurologist Oliver Sacks "to bring science back into culture".
 Whereas science is often seen as boring, difficult and mathematical, the aim of the Café Scientifique is to make science relevant, powerful and important, addressing topics such as the universe, climate change, gene mapping and how our brains function.